mcdemarco/the-new-kitchen-cookbook/vegetables/bakedTofu.md

 The original recipe called for 1/2 tsp. sugar rather than mirin, and black pepper rather than spice mix.

+The original recipe called for spraying the pan of tofu with cooking spray as well.

 There are a lot of recipes out there with other tricks, like salting the tofu to drain it.